electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/cell/_index.md

 ### Anode

-The anode material in vast majority of lithium-ion batteries are graphite powder.
+The anode material in the vast majority of lithium-ion batteries is graphite powder.

 Graphite materials are either synthetically-produced or mined from the ground, and then processed before being baked onto a copper foil to serve as anodes.

-Graphite anodes meet the voltage requirements of most common Li-ion cathodes, are relatively affordable, extremely light, porous and durable.
+Graphite anodes meet the voltage requirements of most common Li-ion cathodes, are relatively affordable, extremely light, porous, and durable.

 ### Cathode

 There are multiple cathode materials to choose from within the Li-ion battery space.

 Originally, the primary active component of the cathode was cobalt.
-To reduce the dependencies to cobolt different chemistries are used.
+To reduce the dependencies to cobalt different chemistries are used.

 #### Lithium nickel manganese cobalt oxides (NMC)

-[Lithium nickel manganese cobalt oxides](https://en.wikipedia.org/wiki/Lithium_nickel_manganese_cobalt_oxides) is the most common chemistry on EV's today.
+[Lithium nickel manganese cobalt oxides](https://en.wikipedia.org/wiki/Lithium_nickel_manganese_cobalt_oxides) are the most common chemistry on EV's today.

 The metal ratio varies.
-The versions was NMC 111, then NMC 622 was the common followed by NCM 711.
-Many vendors are working on providing cells with 811 metal ratio.
+The version was NMC 111, then NMC 622 was the common followed by NCM 711.
+Many vendors are working on providing cells with an 811 metal ratio.

-#### Lithium nickel cobalt aluminium oxides (NCA)
+#### Lithium nickel cobalt aluminum oxides (NCA)

-[Lithium nickel cobalt aluminium oxides](https://en.wikipedia.org/wiki/Lithium_nickel_cobalt_aluminium_oxides) (NCA) are used by Panasonic.
+[Lithium nickel cobalt aluminum oxides](https://en.wikipedia.org/wiki/Lithium_nickel_cobalt_aluminum_oxides) (NCA) are used by Panasonic.

 #### Lithium iron phosphate battery (LFP)